-B. Peter Rosendorff is Professor of Politics at New York University and is editor of the interdisciplinary journal, Economics and Politics, and is on the editorial boards of International Organization, Journal of Politics and International Interactions.
+B. Peter Rosendorff is Professor of Politics at New York University and is editor of the interdisciplinary journal, Economics and Politics, and is on the editorial boards of International Organization, the Journal of Politics and International Interactions.
 Previously, he was Director of the Center for International Studies and Associate Professor of International Relations and Economics at the University of Southern California, and Assistant Professor of Economics and Government at Georgetown University.
 Professor Rosendorff holds a PhD (and MA and MPhil) from Columbia University in Economics, a BA and BS from the University of Witwatersrand in Johannesburg, South Africa in Mathematics and Economics.
 He has held grants from the National Science Foundation and the Japan Foundation, among others.
 Professor Rosendorff’s research examines the linkages between domestic politics and international economic policy, cooperation and law, with applications to human rights, terrorism, international trade and investment, and democratization.
-He has published widely in the economics, political science and international relations scholarly journals, including the American Political Science Review, American Economic Review, Quarterly Journal of Political Science, Journal of Politics, Journal of Conflict Resolution, International Studies Quarterly and International Organization, among others.
+He has published widely in the economics, political science and international relations scholarly journals, including the American Political Science Review, American Economic Review, Quarterly Journal of Political Science, the Journal of Politics, the Journal of Conflict Resolution, International Studies Quarterly, and International Organization, among others.